Position

 • Cons:

-• Physical demands that may require good stamina.
+• Physical demands can be strenuous and require good health.

 What is the job outlook for a Painter Helper?